 The transferor and transferee may file a single application to establish their new individual contracts.

 In the event that the new contracts are not approved by the County, the County will issue a notice of non-renewal for the existing contract at the earliest possible time in accordance with the Governmental Code and these Rules.

+It is the property owner’s responsibility to notify the County of the Sale of Property.
+It is not the County’s responsibility to search for property’s under Williamson Act that may have sold.

 Termination of Williamson Act Contracts